Shania Twain on New Album: 'This Is My Chance to Do Something Very Pure'

 Back in May, Shania Twain previewed her long-awaited new album for media in Nashville, nervously addressing the group as if she wasn't sure how the music would be received.
 Twain openly presented the record as an honest reflection of her life right now, acknowledging that it might not be what everyone was expecting.
 "It was really just all about me speaking everything that was in my heart and mind," she said at the time.

 The album, titled Now, arrives on September 29th, 15 years after her previous full-length Up! – and in the wake of some personal upheavals that assailed her in the interim.
 Most notably, her divorce from husband and longtime collaborator Mutt Lange, with whom she has a 15-year-old son, Eja.
-Lange took up with Twain's former best friend and the ensuing stress from the situation led to her being diagnosed with dysphonia – a condition that affects vocal cord control – which she later learned was also due to complications from Lyme disease.
+Lange had an affair with and eventually married Twain's former best friend, Marie-Anne Thibeaud.
+In a twist worthy of a Danielle Steel novel, the heartbroken superstar and Marie-Anne's ex-husband Frederic leaned on one another, fell in love and got married as well.
+But the ensuing stress from the situation led to Twain being diagnosed with dysphonia – a condition that affects vocal cord control – which she later learned was also due to complications from Lyme disease.
 With therapy, Twain was able to return to performing – first through her two-year Caesars Palace residency Still the One, and later with the Rock This Country tour – and recording some of the songs she had written.
 She learned to adapt to her new limitations.
 "My voice will never be the same again, I doubt very much," she tells Rolling Stone Country, in Nashville again several weeks later.
 "I've already gone through a lot of work, and as you get older it actually gets harder."

 One of the things that helped make Twain become the biggest country star of the second half of the Nineties – that is, beyond the fact that her songs were ridiculously clever, forward-thinking and had hooks for days – was the way she projected a survivor's strength, both through her hit recordings and the circumstances over which she triumphed to achieve greatness.
 From her hardscrabble childhood in Ontario, Canada, to the tragic deaths of her mother and stepfather in a car accident and having to sing to support her sisters, Twain has been beset with abandonment and struggle from the very beginning.
 She is the epitome of rising above one's circumstances, but her vocal cord problems and her long absence from the public eye were entirely new obstacles to overcome.